Skip to main content

 Key takeaways from this episode

-• Traditional cybersecurity awareness training often falls short because people view security as an inconvenience rather than a priority.
+• Traditional cybersecurity awareness training often fails because employees view security as an inconvenient 'necessary evil,' leading to disengagement and a preference for convenience over security.

 Full episode transcript

-Welcome back to another podcast.
-Trevor, how are you doing today?
+Welcome back to another podcast, Trevor.
+How you doing today?
 I'm doing pretty well.
 How are you doing today, Christian?
-Doing good, doing good.
+Doing good.
+Doing good.
 Didn't sleep too well last night.
-I had this weird dream that I was an accountant.
-I don't even know where that came from, and it was kind of like a nightmare.
-I have for some reason, like bookkeeping, and it probably came from the fact that I'm doing it for a company now and it causes me a lot of anxiety, all the bookkeeping and accounting.
-But it's a weird dream.
-Yeah, that would be a pretty scary dream.
+I had this uh, weird dream that I was an accountant.
+I don't even know where that came from.
+Um, and it was kind of like a nightmare.
+And I haven't, I for some reason like bookkeeping and, I it probably came from the fact that I'm doing it for our company now, and it causes me a lot of anxiety, all the bookkeeping and accounting.
+It was a weird dream.
+Yeah, that would be, that would be a pretty scary dream.
 I've never had much of an affinity for that.
-I majored in Engineering in college and that was already way too much math for me, so I don't want any more.
+Majored in engineering in college and that was already way too much math for me, so I don't want any more.
 Yeah, I used to sleep with a recorder next to my bed so I could wake up and record my dreams.
-And I stopped doing that for some reason, because my one of my favorite bands, Nightwish, the guy that writes all the songs, Tuomas, he has a recorder and he wakes up and fresh from a dream and just talks in the recorder, and that's what becomes the songs.
+Um, and I I stopped doing that for some reason because my one of my favorite bands is Nightwish, the guy that writes all the songs to, he has a recorder, uh, and he wakes up and fresh from the dream and just talks to the recorder and that's what becomes of his songs.
 So it's kind of interesting.
-So we have a lot of wisdom come to us during our dreams, I believe.
+So we we have a lot of wisdom come to us during our dreams, I believe.
 I probably only remember like one or two dreams a month.
-I just go to sleep, I'm out, there is not a thing happening until morning.
-Well, that could be good as well, probably get better sleep that way.
-Yeah, in this podcast, you know, we're talking about the human factor and how it matters with medical device cybersecurity.
-Before we dive in here, can you explain like what we mean by the human factor?
-So in cybersecurity, it's very often said that the human is the weakest link.
-Of course, computers are vulnerable to attack, they can be exploited with malware, all sorts of different hacks, but it's pretty easy to trick a person into giving up their password.
+I just, I go to sleep, I'm out.
+There is not a thing happening until morning.
+Well, that could be good, good as well.
+Probably get better sleep that way.
+Yeah.
+In this podcast, you know, we're talking about the human factor and, you know, how it matters with medical device cybersecurity.
+Before we like dive in here, can you explain like what we mean by the human factor?
+So, in cybersecurity, it's very often said that the human is the weakest link.
+Um, of course computers are vulnerable to attack.
+They can be exploited with malware, all sorts of different hacks.
+But it's pretty easy to trick a person into giving up their password.
 It's often a lot easier to trick a person into giving up their password than a computer.
 Some of the most success that we've had on penetration tests are through social engineering campaigns.
 We set up a fake login panel, send out a bunch of emails, and then boom, all of a sudden we have 90 sets of passwords to use instead of trying to hack into the system ourselves.
-So, not only is it often easier and more successful, but the impact is often far more severe.
-If someone's giving up their password for a VPN portal, you're able to get into their internal network, you're able to see a lot of pretty dangerous stuff.
+So not only is it often easier and more successful, but the impact is often far more severe.
+If someone's giving up their password for a VPN portal, they're able to get into their internal network, you're able to see a lot of pretty dangerous stuff.
 So what the big concern is that we always need to be thinking about is how can we fix this problem?
-You're never going to be able to change human behavior, you're never going to be able to change human tendencies.
-So it's a matter of trying to teach awareness and trying to implement controls that are going to reduce the impact of a successful exploit or reduce the likelihood that it will be a successful exploit.
+You, you're never going to be able to change human behavior.
+You're never going to be able to change human tendencies.
+So, it's a matter of trying to teach awareness and trying to implement controls that are going to reduce the impact of a successful exploit or reduce the likelihood that it will be a successful exploit.
 We've been talking about cybersecurity awareness training for a long time.
-I don't feel it's making a difference because every company that we've worked with, they do phishing training over and over and over.
-They do this one-hour cybersecurity training annually, yet we come in there and are still able to get through with a phishing attack or still able to get through with some sort of like social engineering attack with like a thumb drive attack.
-We just drop thumb drives around, they pick them up, put them in a computer.
-So do you feel like we're actually improving with this awareness?
-Yes and no. So one thing, and I know we've kind of talked about this before, but oftentimes cybersecurity is viewed as a necessary evil.
-It's not something that people want to do, it's not something that people want to be aware of.
-It's usually an inconvenience for what is a necessary evil.
-What's another example of a necessary evil?
+I don't feel it's making a difference.
+Because we've done every company that we've worked with, they do phishing training.
+Over and over and over.
+They do this one hour cybersecurity training annually.
+Yet, we come in there and are still able to get through with a phishing attack or still able to get through with some sort of like social injuring attack with like a thumb drive attack where we just drop thumb drives around, they pick them up, put them in a computer.
+So, do you do you feel like we're actually improving with this awareness?
+Yes and no. So, one thing, and I know we've kind of talked about this before, but often times, cybersecurity is viewed as a necessary evil.
+It's not something that people want to do.
+It's not something that people want to be aware of.
+It's usually an inconvenience for most part.
+What is a, what is a necessary evil?
+Like what's another example of a necessary evil?
 I know before I've used the example of, you know, like going to the doctor, going to the dentist.
-It's something that nobody wants to go do, nobody has a good time when they go to the dentist, but you have to do it, you have to stay on top of these things.
-I guess that's true, you don't have a good time in the dental chair.
-Yeah, or like, you know, like regular maintenance of your car.
-I know a lot of people like cars, I'm not really a car guy, and so anytime I have to fix something on my car, it's annoying, it's something that I have to do but I really don't want to do it.
+It's something that nobody wants to go do.
+Nobody has a good time when they go to the dentist, but you have to do it.
+You have to stay on top of these things.
+I guess that's true.
+You don't have a good time in the dental chair.

 1 / 6